lsst-pst/survey_strategy/fbs2.x_notes/fbs2.x.md

 We still need more DDF metrics.
 The QSO one we are running now is depth-only, doesn't seem to have any cadence sensitivity.

-* For all the DDF-centric experiements, the final depths and number of visits are all comperable, typically plus/minus 0.1 mags.
+* For all the DDF-centric experiments, the final depths and number of visits are all comparable, typically plus/minus 0.1 mags.
 Can be outliers if the dither size is very large.

 * Early pass with the AGN structure function uncertainty doesn't show much difference between runs.
 May need to tune kwarg parameters (e.g., what magnitude AGN should we be considering?)?

 * Doing shorter DDF sequences more often can boost the SNe metrics considerably, but it does result in a lower open shutter fraction because it adds more filter changes.
 Might be worth looking at observing daily, but only in 2-3 filters rather than all 5.
 That could maybe maintain the SNe improvement but recover much of the open shutter fraction.

+Descriptions of each:

+* ddf_season_length_:  Varying the season length of the DDFs
+* ddf_double_: Half-length sequences twice as often, again varying season length
+* ddf_accourd: Accordion cadence varying total season length, low-cadence season length, and the low cadence
+* ddf_bright: Reduce constraint on when DDF sequences can be scheduled (allow shallow depth sequences to maintain cadence)
+* ddf_deep_rolling: From DESC.
+Daily cadence, each field observed for 2 full seasons
+* ddf_deep_u: The deep universal strategy from DESC.
+* ddf_dither: Vary the DDF dither size
+* ddf_early_deep: From DESC, early deep rolling strategy with only 3 DDFs
+* ddf_euclid_moved: Moving the Euclid field to test RA-oversubscription
+* ddf_old_rot: Using the old camera rotational strategy
+* ddf_quad: Quarter-length sequences executed 4x as often
+* ddf_quad_subfilter: Like ddf_quad, but not doing all filters for each sequence to reduce filter change overhead
+* ddf_roll: Initial attempt at rolling DDFs

+## shave ##

+Varying the exopsure time of standard visits between 20 and 40 seconds.
+Going just slightly shorter in exposure time seems to have a large negative impact on the SNe metric, not sure why.

 ## Pencil Surveys ##

-The `pencil_fs2` run boosts the trainsient metric, but has a fairly significant impact on fO and SNe.
+The `pencil_fs2` run boosts the transient metric, but has a fairly significant impact on fO and SNe.
 The open shutter fraction is down to 68%.
 This is from not enforcing contiguous blobs.

-The `pencil_fs1` run suffers from the scheduler not being able to easily conenct some of the desired pencil beam areas with other parts of the survey.
-Currently no metrics show a siginificant improvement over the baseline.
+The `pencil_fs1` run suffers from the scheduler not being able to easily connect some of the desired pencil beam areas with other parts of the survey.
+Currently no metrics show a significant improvement over the baseline.
 The open shutter fraction drops all the way down to 67%.

 If there's a compelling metric that shows improvement with these runs, we can work on extending the scheduler to selectively enforce contiguous blobs and recover most of the lost open shutter fraction.